Church of St Peter & St Paul, Godalming: Social history

+Origins

 A church has stood on this site since at least the mid-ninth century.
 It features several carved stones, which are dated between 820 and 840.
 A few Anglo Saxon remnants survive in the present structure, which was largely rebuilt in the twelfth century.
 In 1086, the Domesday Book recorded that Ranulf Flambard, justiciar of William Rufus, held Godalming church.

 The lammas, or common land, complemented a substantial glebe, the funds from which allowed for a grand and spacious structure to be built.

-- The church in the European wars of religion and English Civil War
+The church in the European wars of religion and English Civil War

 Godalming, at the end of King Charles the First's reign, was a Calvinistic stronghold.
 The vicar at that time, known as Dr. Andrews, was ejected from his living in 1640, and the town welcomed the Calvinistic preacher, Thomas Edwards.
 As he travelled the 30 miles from London, via the Portsmouth Road, three or four times a week, he would preach to people at certain points along the road.

 Some of the land around the church and the town belonged to Salisbury Cathedral, and due to the diversity of important clergymen who owned the land, in the seventeenth century 'Godalming' became a byword for piety.
 A proverb of the time says: